abdullamaqsood/Abdullah_Maqsood_24448_Assign_1/README.md

 ## **1. Employee Management System (`Employee_OCP`)**
 ### **Problem**
-The original `Employee` class was trying to do too much at once—handling employee details, tax calculations, salary processing, time tracking, and leave management, all in a single place.
-This made it difficult to introduce changes, like adding a new tax policy or a different leave structure, without modifying the core code.
-Over time, this would make the system harder to maintain and scale, breaking the Open/Closed Principle (OCP).
+The original `Employee` class was overloaded with multiple responsibilities—it managed employee details, tax calculations, salary processing, time tracking, and leave management, all within a single class.
+This made it difficult to introduce changes, such as implementing a new tax policy or modifying leave structures, without directly modifying the core class.
+Over time, this led to a **rigid and difficult-to-maintain system**, violating the **Open/Closed Principle (OCP)** by requiring modifications to accommodate new features.

 ### **Solution**
-To fix this, I broke the class into smaller, dedicated components:
+To address this issue, the class was broken down into dedicated components that handle specific responsibilities:
-- **`Employee_OCP`** → Stores only employee-related details.
+- **`Employee_OCP`** → Stores only essential employee attributes.
-- **`TaxCalculator` Interface** → Allows for different tax policies to be applied dynamically.
+- **`TaxCalculator` Abstract Class** → Allows for different tax policies to be implemented dynamically.
-- **`SalaryCalculator`** → Manages salary and bonuses separately.
+- **`SalaryCalculator`** → Manages salary computations, including tax deductions and bonuses.
-- **`TimeTracker`** → Handles clock-in and clock-out operations.
+- **`TimeTracker` Abstract Class** → Handles employee clock-in and clock-out functionality.
-- **`LeavePolicy` Interface** → Supports different types of leave policies, such as sick leave and vacation leave.
+- **`LeavePolicy` Abstract Class** → Supports different types of leave management, such as sick leave and vacation leave.

 ### **Why This is Better**
-Now, the system is much easier to extend.
-If a new tax rule or leave policy needs to be introduced, it can be done without modifying the core employee class.
-Each component focuses on a single responsibility, making the code cleaner and easier to manage.
-On top of that, salary and leave rules can be changed independently, allowing businesses to adapt quickly without disrupting the entire system.
+Now, the system is **highly extensible and adaptable**.
+New tax rules, salary structures, or leave policies can be introduced **without modifying existing code**, ensuring long-term maintainability.
+Each component has a **single responsibility**, making the system **more organized, modular, and easier to test**.
+Additionally, salary and leave policies can be adjusted independently, allowing businesses to **customize the system to their needs without introducing unnecessary complexity**.

 ---

 ## **2. Library Management System (`Library_OCP`)**
 ### **Problem**
-The original `Library` class had everything thrown into one place—managing books, users, and borrowing transactions.
-This made it messy and difficult to scale.
-If we wanted to introduce new features like digital books, premium memberships, or late return penalties, we would have had to modify the entire class.
-This not only made the code fragile but also violated OCP by making future changes more complex than they needed to be.
+The original `Library` class was an **all-in-one** implementation, handling book management, user management, and borrowing transactions within a single class.
+This made the system **difficult to scale**, as adding new features—such as **digital books, premium memberships, or late return penalties**—required modifying the core class, violating **OCP** and making the system **prone to breaking existing functionality**.

 ### **Solution**
-The new design embraces interfaces and dependency injection to keep things modular:
+To create a **scalable and modular system**, the code was restructured into separate abstract classes:
-- **`Library_OCP`** → Acts as a controller, handling dependencies instead of logic.
+- **`Library_OCP`** → Serves as a central controller, managing dependencies without handling logic directly.
-- **`BookManager` Interface** → Keeps book-related operations separate.
+- **`BookManager` Abstract Class** → Manages book-related operations, allowing different implementations for physical and digital books.
-- **`UserManager` Interface** → Manages user accounts independently.
+- **`UserManager` Abstract Class** → Handles user account management separately.
-- **`BorrowingService` Interface** → Handles different borrowing policies.
+- **`BorrowingService` Abstract Class** → Supports different borrowing policies, ensuring future extensibility.

 ### **Why This is Better**
-With this new approach, the system is scalable and modular.
-If we want to integrate a database-backed book manager or introduce new borrowing rules, we can do so without breaking existing functionality.
-The system also allows flexible borrowing policies, meaning we can easily introduce premium memberships, late fees, or digital book lending.
+The new structure **ensures modularity**, making it easy to introduce new features **without modifying core components**.
+If we need to integrate a **database-backed book manager** or introduce **custom borrowing rules**, these can be implemented as new subclasses without affecting the rest of the system.
+This approach also allows **flexible borrowing policies**, making it simple to add **premium memberships, late return fees, or digital lending options** in the future.

 ---

 ## **Final Thoughts**
-Both systems are now clean, modular, and ready for the future.
-By following OCP and using dependency injection, I have made it so that new features can be added without rewriting existing code.
+Both systems have been **cleanly refactored**, making them **modular, scalable, and future-proof**.
+By following the **Open/Closed Principle (OCP)** and using **dependency injection**, the code is now designed to **support new features without requiring modifications to existing logic**.